 A-level Dutch tutors

-Dutch isn't part of the mainstream UK GCSE/A-level MFL offer — there's no major board running it — so most tutoring is conversational, heritage maintenance, or preparation for the CNaVT (Dutch as a foreign language) certificate or university-level Dutch.
+Dutch isn't part of the mainstream UK GCSE/A-level MFL offer (there's no major board running it), so most tutoring is conversational, heritage maintenance, or preparation for the CNaVT (Dutch as a foreign language) certificate or university-level Dutch.
 Some IB students take Dutch as a school-supported self-taught language.
 Tutoring helps most with grammar (word order, separable verbs, articles), with the gap between Dutch and German that catches German-speakers out, and with formal written register for exam-track learners.
-Look for native fluency and explicit experience of whichever certification the student is targeting — needs vary widely.
+Look for native fluency and explicit experience of whichever certification the student is targeting.
+Needs vary widely.

 A-levels are sat at the end of Year 13 (age 17-18) and are the standard UK university-entrance qualification, with most students taking 3 subjects (sometimes 4 plus an EPQ).
 Grades A*-E feed UCAS, and competitive university courses set offers at AAA or higher.
-Tutoring helps most with the step up from GCSE — A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
-Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully — match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.
+Tutoring helps most with the step up from GCSE: A-levels demand independent learning, denser content, and exam technique that rewards structured argument or method-mark-aware working.
+Boards (AQA, Edexcel, OCR, Eduqas, CIE) diverge meaningfully, so match the tutor to the spec, especially in maths, sciences and modern languages where assessment differences are sharp.

 Read up before you book